bhogend1/sic1/README.md

 ```
 sysuse auto.dta, clear
 ```
-* In a series of separate regressions, regress the car price on the weight, length, and great ratios, while controlling for mileage.
+* Conduct a series of regressions of car price on weight, length, and gear ratios, while controlling for mileage.
 * Generate variables containing the mean weight, length, and gear ratios, of all domestic cars and of all foreign cars.
 * Within each value of rep78, regress price on weight and save the coefficient in a (unique) scalar.